Review of nonlinear systems.

 we will resign ourselves to handling larger nonlinear systems with

-numerical computing using the deSolve
+numerical computing using the deSolve package.
+We

 illustrate this with an example.